 In 2011, Honda announced the production of the Acura MDX at the Lincoln facility to begin in 2013.
 Record sales in the first six months of 2014 have strengthened the third-generation MDX’s position as America’s best-selling three-row luxury SUV – not only in 2014, but of all time.
 In fact, the MDX has topped all other three-row luxury SUVs in the annual sales rankings in every year since 2002.
 Cumulative U.S. sales of MDX are anticipated to surpass 700,000 units before the end of the year.

 Lincoln was awarded a 3.4 million Alabama Department of Transportation Grant (ATRIP) in 2013 to widen SR77 at the intersection of Magnolia Street.
 The second phase will widen (three lanes) the section of Magnolia Street from SR77 to include curbing and a sidewalk.
 As Magnolia Street is the southern gateway to our city, this will greatly enhance our city's commercial district.
-This attracted the Auto-Truck Travel Plaza giant, WilcoHess to locate in our city.
-With a capital invest exceeding 7 million dollars and an annual payroll of nearly 1 million dollars, WilcoHess, Wendys and Dunkin Donuts will be a gamechanger for our retail economic development.
+This improvement has attracted an Auto-Truck Travel Plaza giant to our city.

 City broke ground on a new Lincoln Public library in 2013.
-The 1.3 million dollar facility will increase our library floor space almost 400%.
+The 1.3 million dollar facility increased our library floor space almost 400%.